Join our newsletter!

 60 minutes

-Funding Initiative
+Funding Type

-2010 News and Documentary Emmy Awards-New Approaches to News and Documentary Deep Down Virtual Mine [Interactive Game]
+2010 News and Documentary Emmy Awards - New Approaches to News and Documentary Deep Down Virtual Mine [Interactive Game]

 Sally Rubin

 Sally Rubin is a documentary filmmaker and editor based in Los Angeles.
 Her career has included films for PBS’s Frontline, POV, Independent Lens, and American Experience series, as well as several other Sundance and Slamdance favorites, such as WGBH’s Africans in America (1996), and David Sutherland’s award-winning The Farmer’s Wife (1998).
-In Show more addition, Rubin was the associate producer of Sutherland’s smash-hit, the 6-hour Frontline special Country Boys (2006).
+In addition, Rubin was the associate producer of Sutherland’s smash-hit, the 6-hour Frontline special Country Boys (2006).
 Her film The Last Mountain (2004) has aired on regional PBS stations, and Cut (2003) is used in universities across the country.
 She co-edited the fall 2006 release Iraq for Sale (2006), directed by Robert Greenwald, and three episodes of the ACLU’s Freedom Files, executive produced by Greenwald.
-Show less

-Other ITVS Films
+Other ITVS films

 filmmaker Jennifer Gilomen